La Liga news: Monchi returns 'home' to Sevilla | Goal.com

 Sevilla have confirmed that Monchi has returned to the club to take up the role of director of football.

-The Liga club confirmed the news on Sunday, indicating that he will take up the role from March 18 following his departure from the same role at Serie A club Roma last week.
+The Liga club confirmed the news on Sunday, indicating that he will take up the role following his departure from the same role at Serie A club Roma last week.

+After spending his entire playing career with Sevilla, Monchi spent 11 years as their sporting director and discovered a host of star players, earning a massive profit from subsequent sales.

+But the 50-year-old was unable to replicate his success in Italy, having spent just two years in the capital.

-Monchi had been linked with a move to Arsenal and Paris Saint-Germain, but a return to his former club quickly became likely as Sevilla made contact with him this week in the wake of coach Pablo Machin's sacking.
+Shortly after Eusebio Di Francesco was sacked, Monchi departed Roma and was linked with a move to Arsenal and Paris Saint-Germain.

+However, a return to his former club quickly became likely as Sevilla made contact this week in the wake of coach Pablo Machin's dismissal.

 President Jose Castro revealed on Saturday that Sevilla were confident of bringing him back to the role he departed two years ago, telling reporters: "We think Monchi is the best.
 We have contacted him already and he has been very receptive.
 We have to agree on an idea of the future and both parties are optimistic."